ChadiHelwe/chadihelwe/content/authors/admin/_index.md

       year: 2014
 superuser: true
 last_name: Helwe
-role: Postdoctoral Researcher
 highlight_name: true
-title: Chadi Helwe
 first_name: Chadi
 email: ""
 ---
-I am a Postdoctoral Researcher at INRIA within the CEDAR team, France, working on bias detection and mitigation in large language models.
+I am currently a Postdoctoral Researcher at KAUST, working on reasoning and Arabic large language models (LLMs).
+Previously, I was a Postdoctoral Researcher at INRIA within the CEDAR team, France, where I focused on bias detection in large language models.
+Starting next semester, I will be joining the Lebanese American University as a tenure-track Assistant Professor in the Department of Computer Science and Mathematics.
 I completed my Ph.D. in Artificial Intelligence at the Institut Polytechnique de Paris, under the supervision of Prof. Fabian Suchanek and Prof. Chloé Clavel, where I focused on evaluating and improving the reasoning abilities of language models.
 I hold an MSc in Computer Science from the American University of Beirut and a BSc from Notre Dame University - Louaize.
 My research spans areas such as Arabic Natural Language Processing (NLP), machine learning for healthcare, and enhancing the reasoning capabilities of language models.